syniol/golang-data-structures/queue/README.md

 ## Processing & Memory Optimisation
-You might have noticed the use of size instead of the use `len`; the built-in library in Go, this is due to cpu and memory utilisation during the calculation when queue exceeds a high number.
+You might have noticed the use of size instead of the use `len`; the built-in library in Go, this is due to CPU and Memory utilisation during the calculation when queue exceeds a high number.

 ## Encapsulation